 - SPARC Collected Repositories

 Find discipline based and other repositories using the resources listed on The Scholarly Publishing and Academic Resources Coalition (SPARC) web site.

 Comply with open access mandates from funding agencies:

 - PubMed Central

 The National Institutes of Health’s free digital archive of biomedical and life sciences journal literature.
-NIH Public Access Policy requires that any research funded by NIH be submitted to this open access repository.
+NIH Public Access Policy requires that any articles resulting from NIH-funded research be submitted to this open access repository.

-Use this resource to determine if your grant source requires that you submit any publications based on your funded research to an open access repository.
+Use this resource to determine if your funder requires that you submit articles based on your funded research to an open access repository.